nesibegul/nesibegul/README.md

 ## 👋 Hi, Nice to see you
 - 👀 I’m interested in Data Analysis, Data Visualization, and Machine Learning
-- 🌱 I’m currently learning Convolutional Neural Networks for Deep Learning
+- 🌱 I’m currently learning Deep Learning Applications like Convolutional Neural Networks

  <div id="header" align="left">